-But first, let’s understand what a moving broker actually is.
+But first, let’s understand what a moving broker is.

 What is a moving broker?

-Moving brokers are middlemen who book your move and then hire a 3rd party moving company to perform the move.
+Moving brokers are middlemen who book your move and then hire a third party moving company to perform the move.
 Moving brokers are not the actual moving company.

 A moving broker is only responsible for booking the move.
-Once the move is booked, the broker will find a moving company who will do the actual move.
+Once the move is booked, the broker will find a moving company who will do the actual move on moving day.

 Brokers will often rush to book the sale and omit critical details from the estimate.

 In the worst cases, the broker will purposefully leave details off the estimate so they can quote a lower price.
 This typically leads to price increases on moving day – an unwelcome surprise during an already-expensive day!

 Why use a moving broker?

-- Offer lower pricing: the broker will solicit bids from various moving companies and can find or negotiate the best deals, so that your moving day is as cost-effective as possible.
+- Offer lower pricing.
+The broker will solicit bids from various moving companies and can find or negotiate the best deals, so that your moving day is as cost-effective as possible.

-- Less likely to cancel a move: if a truck breaks down or there is a delay, the broker can tap into the truck capacity of their network and find a mover with a reliable moving truck at the last minute.
+- Less likely to cancel a move.
+If a moving truck breaks down or if there is a delay, the broker can tap into the truck capacity of their network and find a mover with a reliable moving truck at the last minute.

-- Negotiate on your behalf: if something goes wrong, brokers can threaten to stop sending jobs to the moving company giving them leverage on the mover.
+- Negotiate on your behalf.
+If something goes wrong, brokers can threaten to stop sending jobs to the moving company, thereby giving them leverage on the mover.